 In April, the University of Nebraska at Omaha’s clinical partner, Nebraska Medicine, began COVID-19 testing for members of the Omaha metro community on the UNO Dodge Campus.

 This drive-thru swab site, located in Lot N next to the Health & Kinesiology Building, will remain open through the remainder of September.
 During that time, Lot N will remain closed for campus parking access (view a campus map here).

-The purpose of the clinic is to divert testing away from the vulnerable patients and staff at Nebraska Medical Center, Bellevue Medical Center, and other Nebraska Medicine health centers throughout the community.
-It is a safe and convenient way to collect samples for testing away from those patient care areas.
+The clinic was set up earlier this year to divert testing away from the vulnerable patients and staff at Nebraska Medical Center, Bellevue Medical Center, and other Nebraska Medicine health centers throughout the community.

-Lots M and N are closed to students, faculty and staff
+Lot N is closed to students, faculty and staff

 Patients are instructed to arrive through a single entrance: 67th Street off of Dodge Street.
 Wayfinding signage will be placed along the route between the west entrance and the clinic to ensure patients do not get lost on campus